eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 #### Runtime connector workflows

-Ankaios supports multiple runtimes by providing a runtime connector trait that specifies the functions shall be supported by the runtime.
+Ankaios supports multiple runtimes by providing a runtime connector trait specifying the functions that shall be implemented by the runtime.

 ##### Functions required by the runtime connector trait
 `swdd~functions-required-by-runtime-connector~1`

 Status: approved

-The runtime shall implement following functions of the runtime connector trait:
+The runtime connector trait shall require the implementation of the following functions:

 * get unique runtime connector name
 * get list of existing workloads